lookbusy1344/HashRust/README.md

 ## A small CLI project to hash files using various algorithms, using Rust

 HashRust is a command-line util for hashing files.
-Supports `MD5, SHA1, SHA2 and SHA3`.
+Supports `MD5, SHA1, SHA2, SHA3, Blake2` and `Whirlpool`.
 Multi-threaded by default using Rayon.
 Use a single thread with `-s`